 Get Your Priorities Right

-Whether it’s scalping you plan to go for or trend trading you want to use, there are plenty of different Forex trading strategies available.
-Although it may seem odd at first (especially to a new trader), selecting from these many strategies is something that needs to be done in a detached and scientific way.
-Choosing a tactic based just on how impressive it sounds on paper or how easy it is to implement, for example, is missing the point.
-The strategies you choose need to be designed around your needs as a Forex trader: you need to identify what your strategic priorities are and then work outwards from there.
+Whether you want to try scalping or trend trading, there are plenty of different Forex trading strategies available.
+Although it may seem difficult at first (especially to a new trader), selecting from these many strategies is something that needs to be done in a detached and scientific way.
+Choosing a tactic based on how impressive it sounds on paper or how easy it is to implement, for example, is missing the point.
+The strategies you choose need to be designed around your needs as a Forex trader.
+You need to identify what your strategic priorities are and then work outwards from there.

-At the most basic level, you’ll need to think about duration: scalping, for example, requires making profits on the back of small price movements, so you may need to invest a lot of time in monitoring the market for that sort of behaviour if you choose this strategy.
-Given the international nature of the Forex market, meanwhile, you may also have to trade at times that don’t match your working hours.
-If you’re trading the British pound and Australian dollar pair, for example, then that’s two wholly different time zones and two economies in very different locations to be thinking about.
-But there are other personal priorities that need to form part of your strategic Forex decision making.
-The size of your deposit may open up extra strategic avenues if it’s unusually large, for example.
+At the most basic level, you’ll need to think about time allocation.
+Scalping, for example, requires making profits on the back of small price movements, so you may need to invest a lot of time in monitoring the market for that sort of behaviour if you choose this strategy.
+Given the international nature of the Forex market, you may also have to trade at times that don’t match your working hours.
+If you’re trading the British pound and Australian dollar pair, for example, then that’s two very different time zones, and economies, to be thinking about.
+But there are other personal priorities that need to form part of your strategic Forex decision making – the size of your deposit may open up extra strategic avenues if it’s unusually large, for example.

-One vital aspect of trading that is common across all strategies and all asset classes is consideration of risk.
-Trading is an inherently risky activity, and that’s broadly as true for Forex as it is for other financial instruments.
-On most Forex trading platforms, though, there are plenty of risk management tools available to help you achieve this end.
-Order execution tools such as stop losses, for example, are there to allow you to close off a trade when it reaches a certain level of profit or loss, so you can trade in confidence knowing that you have your best-case and worst-case scenarios stipulated and fixed – something that many with a low-risk appetite are keen to see.
+One vital aspect of trading, common across all strategies and all asset classes, is consideration of risk.
+Trading is an inherently risky activity, and that’s as true for Forex as it is for other financial instruments.
+On most Forex trading platforms, though, there are plenty of risk management tools available to help you.
+Order execution tools such as stop losses, for example, are there to allow you to close off a trade when it reaches a certain level of profit or loss, so you can trade in confidence, knowing that you have your best-case and worst-case scenarios covered – something that many with a low-risk appetite are keen to see.

 There are a whole host of other order execution tools that can also help you manage risk, and it’s wise to investigate them and assess them to see if they will fit into your preferred risk management strategy.
-There’s no obligation to use risk management tools, of course, and you can choose whether or not you want to based on factors relevant to you.
-The key thing is ensuring that you’ve considered using them and thought about whether or not they will fit into your strategy and help you to achieve your own trading goals: whether the answer is yes or no, all that matters is that you’ve assessed them.
+There’s no obligation to use risk management tools, of course, and you can choose whether or not to do so, based on factors relevant to you.
+The key thing is ensuring that you’ve considered them and thought about whether or not they will fit into your strategy and help you to achieve your own trading goals.
+Whether the answer is yes or no, assessing risk management tools and strategies is essential.

 Model Your Trades by Backtesting

 Nothing is guaranteed in the Forex world.
-But there are some ways you can improve your chances of making a profit, and it’s essential to consider incorporating these into your Forex trading strategies to make the most prudent choices.
-Backtesting is one of these methods: put simply, it’s the practice of applying a proposed Forex trading strategy to a collection of past data points from the same market and discovering to what extent they would have been profitable.
+There are, however, some ways you can improve your chances of making a profit, and it’s essential to consider incorporating these into your Forex trading strategies to make the most prudent choices.
+Backtesting is one of these methods.
+Put simply, it’s the practice of applying a proposed Forex trading strategy to a collection of past data points from the same market and discovering to what extent they would have been profitable.

 - Backtesting is the practice of running proposed strategies over previous data